waifuai/mcp-solana-ico/README.md

 *   **Multiple ICOs:** The server can manage multiple ICOs simultaneously, each with its own configuration.
 *   **Bonding Curves:**  Support for various bonding curve types (fixed, linear, exponential, sigmoid, and custom) to determine token pricing.
 *   **Sell Fee:**  A configurable sell fee is applied when users sell their tokens back to the ICO.
-*   **Decentralized Exchange (DEX):** A rudimentary in-memory DEX is included, allowing users to create, cancel, and execute orders for tokens.
 *   **Token Utility:** Includes a basic `get_discount` tool as an example of token utility.
 *   **ICO Creation:**  A new `ico://create` resource enables dynamic creation of new ICOs through a JSON configuration.
 * **Affiliate Program:** The affiliate program is now completely separate and resides in its own MCP server, `mcp_solana_affiliate`.
 This server has no dependencies on the affiliate program.